 English Teaching Overview

 How we teach reading, writing, spelling and handwriting in Key Stage 2.
 Click on the link below for detailed information.
 There is also a link to view our Early Years Phonics workshop.
+The levelled reading scheme closely matches the phonics taught in school.
+We plan from a number of different reading schemes including:-

 Click below for information on the grammar terms we use in class: